-When storing indexed, deduplicated backups in S3 Glacier directly, Commvault software must perform an index recall (to determine where your data is stored) and then a data recall (to restore your required workload data), this can leads to undesirable end-to-end restore delays.
+When storing indexed, deduplicated backups in S3 Glacier directly, Commvault software must perform an index recall (to determine where your data is stored) and then a data recall (to restore your required workload data), this can lead to undesirable end-to-end restore delays.

-When creating your Cloud storage location, if you select an Amazon S3 storage class Commvault software will automatically configure and enable combined storage.
+When creating your Cloud storage location, if you select an Amazon S3 storage class Commvault software will automatically configure and enable a Combined Storage Tier.
 By default, Commvault will place backup indexes in S3 Standard-Infrequent Access avoiding the multi-hour delay of recalling indexes before performing an actual data recall.